-- Attempt to remove, disable or circumvent the Sophos anti-virus software or remote update client from any computer. - Install additional anti-virus software on any computer. - Install any other anti-virus software on your staff laptop.
+- Attempt to remove the Sophos anti-virus software or remote update client from any computer. - Install additional anti-virus software on any computer. - Install any other anti-virus software on your staff laptop.

-All staff portable devices update automatically via an internet connection regardless of locality.
-If, for any reason, you think that the anti-virus software is not functioning, updating or is not installed then please see a member of the CLT IT Support Team immediately and do not attach the computer to the network.
+All staff portable devices update automatically in and out of school.
+If, for any reason, you think that the anti-virus software is not functioning, updating or is not installed then please see a member of the ITS immediately and do not attach the computer to the network.